jamesnguyen46/git-search-command/README.md

 Usage: gsc gl search [OPTIONS] <keyword>

-  Search the content in GitLab repositories
+  Search the content in GitLab repositories.

 Options:
+  -g, --group <string>  Search in the specified group.
+  -p, --project <int>   Search in the specified project.
+  -v                    Show result preview, available only when searching
+                        project, not in group.
-  -g, --group <string>  Search in the specified group -p, --project <int>   Search in the specified project -h, --help            Show this message and exit.
+  -h, --help            Show this message and exit.
 ```